holochain/docs-pages/src/concepts/9_signals.md

+---
-# 9. Signals: Communicating without waiting for a response
+title: "9.
+Signals: Communicating without waiting for a response"
+---

 ::: coreconcepts-intro
 A DNA usually only receives function calls from the outside world and returns a response.
 But a DNA can also push **signals** to a listening client on the agent’s device, or another agent on the same DHT.